IsaMukadam/my-react-app/README.md

 ## my-react-app
-React App for me to practice working with React JS
+Creating some basic React Apps for me to practice working with React JS

-## Overview
-This will be a basic React App to solve a small problem